 Certificate students participating in fieldwork will join the over 50 global health students at Duke conducting field research each year, and when possible, they will be encouraged to work with other students in teams with shared interests in a research topic or region.

 A field research preparatory workshop and attendance at a minimum of two individual or small group discussions with DGHI faculty are required before field research commences.

-Field Research Funding
+Field Research Approval and Funding

 DGHI offers a limited number of competitive fieldwork grants per year, of up to $5,000 each, to support field research for Global Health Doctoral Certificate students.
 You must be enrolled in the certificate at the time of application, have the permission of your home department mentor for the fieldwork period.